-There are no better plants than evergreen shrubs to help achieve structure against which your showy perennials can shine.
-Many evergreen varieties also offer their own grand show in the spring and summer months, as well as providing the green backdrop all year round.
+There are no better plants than evergreen shrubs to help achieve a backdrop against which your showy perennials can shine.
+Many evergreen varieties also offer their own grand show in the spring and summer months, as well as providing the green setting all year round.

 Shrubs in Position